DivyanshPandey99/robofriends/README.md

-Full app can be accessed on web domain - https://robofriends-divyansh.herokuapp.com/.

 Robofriends is a list/grid of Robots.

 The styling of app is done using CSS Flexbox which is latest technology to make positioning much easier.